jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 These sites aren't perfect of course.
 But they're young, getting better everyday, and easily put modern levers of power in the hands of the middle-class.

-Add these communities to all the food trucks, singers, painters, programmers, and the rest of the awesome workers hustling to make an honest living doing what they love, and you get a Main Street economy.
+Add these communities to all the food trucks, singers, podcasters, painters, programmers, makers, and the rest of the awesome workers hustling to make an honest living doing what they love, and you get a Main Street economy.

-To to empower all these great people even more, we just need a new and better rulebook.
+To to empower all these great people even more, we need a new and better rulebook.

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook